How are interest rates determined?

-interest rate is set according to the type of loan requested, as well
+Interest rates are calculated as a percentage of the loan amount.
+The interest rate is set according to the type of loan, as well as many other factors including:

 Varying interest rates

 Depending on the type of credit you use, the interest rate can vary significantly.
 For example, the interest rate on a line of credit is lower than on a personal loan.

-Interest payable on a loan, a line of credit or a credit card is calculated according to preset rules.
+Interest payable on a loan, a line of credit or a credit card is calculated according to pre-set rules.

 Interest amounts are usually added to the balance owing at the end of each month.